gryffon/eggofpanku/readme.txt

 	* Fixed issue 11 (attach list in settings-ui too small)
 	* Fixed issue 13 (Change the card text font to a more readable font) to make the card text a little larger
 	* updated the HTML output to a little better format
+	* updated the readme.txt to include the newer instructions.

   2008-Nov-26 Egg of P'an Ku 0.8.5